The Crisis Threatening Traditional Values In The Martial Arts

 Heck yes.
 I’d have to say that this project has been as rewarding as promoting one of my students to black belt, if not more so.

 And truthfully, I am darn proud of the results.
-As of today we have nearly 100 information-packed articles and dozens upon dozens of ad templates and resource documents on the site.
-In addition, I spend considerable time answering questions on our forums, and frequently respond with new content that specifically answers questions our members have posted on the boards.
+As of today we have over 17 hours of step-by-step videos, over 100 information-packed articles, and dozens upon dozens of ad templates and resource documents on the site.
+In addition, I spend considerable time answering questions in my private coaching group, and frequently respond with new content and webinars that specifically answers the most pressing questions our members have.

 The great thing is, our members are also more than willing to help each other out by sharing advice and information on the boards.
 I can’t tell you how many times I’ve gone to answer a member’s request for advice only to find three or four of our members have beat me to the punch.

-They’re a great group of people, and it just goes to show what a strong community we’re building through this organization.
+They’re a great group of people, and it just goes to show what a strong community we’re building through this coaching group.

 One of the issues that’s been bothering me for the last few years is my concern with where the martial arts industry is headed.
 It seems like every year, we get further and further away from our traditional values, and move more and more toward becoming an industry without a soul or conscience.